QasamAhmad1/QuantumAssembly/README.md

 # QuantumAssembly
 This is a single-qubit quantum gate simulator which implements the following single-qubit quantum logic gates: Hadamard, Pauli-X, Pauli-Y, Pauli-Z, Phase and π/8.
-It takes in a text file which contains a logic circuit writted using the correct syntax as detailed below.
+It takes in a text file which contains a logic circuit written using the correct syntax as detailed below.

 The language is very simple, a quantum logic gate circuit can be formed by a series of "Commands".
 Commands will consist of two components; a focus and a gate.
 A focus is an integer i denoting the ith qubit of the system.
 A gate is simply a letter representing the application of the associated quantum logic gate.
 The following table shows the logic gates and their associated letter.